leapt/admin-bundle/docs/datalist.rst

 Working with Datalists
 ======================

-SnowcapAdminBundle is bundled with a powerful Datalist component.
-Datalists are reprensentation of flat lists of items, and with SnowcapAdminBundle, you can:
+LeaptAdminBundle is bundled with a powerful Datalist component.
+Datalists are reprensentation of flat lists of items, and with LeaptAdminBundle, you can:

 * Create good-looking datalists
 * Add actions to your datalists